What is an occupational therapist?

-“In its simplest terms, occupational therapists and occupational therapy assistants help people across the lifespan participate in the things they want and need to do through the therapeutic use of everyday activities (occupations).
-Common occupational therapy interventions include helping children with disabilities to participate fully in school and social situations, helping people recovering from injury to regain skills, and providing supports for older adults experiencing physical and cognitive changes.
-Occupational therapy services typically include:
+“In its simplest terms, occupational therapists and occupational therapy assistants help people across the life span participate in the things they want and need to do through the therapeutic use of everyday activities (occupations).
+Common occupational therapy interventions include helping children with disabilities to participate fully in school and social situations, helping people recovering from

 “Occupational therapy services may include comprehensive evaluations of the client’s home and other environments (e.g., workplace, school), recommendations for adaptive equipment and training in its use, and guidance and education for family members and caregivers.
 Occupational therapy practitioners have a holistic perspective, in which the focus is on adapting the environment to fit the person, and the person is an integral part of the therapy team.”

-Time to Degree: Either a master’s or doctorate is required.
-A master’s degree typically takes about 2 years, and a doctorate takes about 3 years.
+- Time to Degree: Either a master’s or doctoral degree is required.
+A master’s degree typically takes about two years, and a doctoral degree takes about three years.

-Clinical Requirements: Programs require a minimum of 24 weeks of clinical fieldwork.
-Doctoral programs may require an additional 16 weeks.
-(AOTA)
+- Clinical Requirements: Programs require a minimum of 24 weeks of clinical fieldwork.
+Doctoral programs may require an additional 16 weeks (per AOTA).

 - Certification Requirements: Must pass a National Board for Certification in Occupational Therapy (NBCOT) exam.